CPSAA: Accelerating Sparse Attention using Crossbar-based Processing-In-Memory Architecture: CPSAA

-{\bf Detailed designs.} The sparsity of matrix $S$ is the same as the mask matrix, so it is possible to re-arrange the storage of the $V$ matrix using the mask matrix.
+{\bf Detailed Designs.} The sparsity of matrix $S$ is the same as the mask matrix, so it is possible to re-arrange the storage of the $V$ matrix using the mask matrix.
 Here we also use a 320$\times$320 sparse $S$ matrix and a 320$\times$64 dense $V$ matrix as an example to illustrate the details.
 As Figure~\ref{SVmeth} (a) shows, the mask matrix is stored in a ReCAM array (blue cells are `1' and white cells are `0').
 First, the ReCAM array will perform a row-wise searching operation (red arrow line), which can find the coordinates $\langle \alpha, \beta_i \rangle$ of these matched `1' values (\circled{1}).
 Then, the coordinates of these matched cells will be sent to the CTRL, and the CTRL will use the column coordinates $\beta_i$ to find the corresponding rows of the $V$ matrix (red frame rectangle in Figure~\ref{SVmeth} (b)), which will be stored to the same ReRAM arrays (red lines in Figure~\ref{SVmeth} (b) \circled{2}).
 This mapping phase will iterate to each row of the ReCAM array, and we further show the mapping of the second row (green lines and rectangles) and the last row (yellow lines and rectangles).
 At the same time, the CTRL will also send the column coordinate $\beta_i$ to the sparse $S$ matrix.
 The $S$ matrix can find these elements (marked with red cells in Figure~\ref{SVmeth} (c)) corresponding to $\beta_i$ and send these cells to the corresponding IR (red cells in Figure~\ref{SVmeth} (b) \circled{3}).
 After all vectors are well mapped, CPSAA can simultaneously perform a VMM operation between the vectors in the IR and the $V$ matrix stored in the ReRAM array to calculate all rows of the output $Z$ matrix.

 {\bf Advantages.} Assuming that the sparsity of the $S$ matrix is 0.1, so we need around 320$\times$64 32$\times$32 ReRAM arrays to store the matrix $V$.
 Meanwhile, the SpMM operation $Z = S\cdot V$ will be finished in one cycle.
 Following the traditional mapping shown in Figure~\ref{spmmpro}, 10$\times$64 32$\times$32 ReRAM arrays are required for storage $V$ matrix, and 320 cycles will be taken to generate the $Z$ matrix.
 The comparison shows that our novel SpMM method saves 320$\times$ execution time at the cost of 32$\times$ memory space.
+When memory space is limited, we can process the $S$ matrix in batches.
+In the case of two batches, we can get 160$\times$ execution time at the cost of 16$\times$ memory space.